Wednesday, October 27, 2010

 I had always wanted to try to make a paper-cut style applique block for this piece but at the time I was only doing machine applique and was not sure I could get it done.
 When I realized this style of applique was also covered in the Hand Applique class, I was elated to think I might get this one done and made sure to pick a design and baste and stitch it up along with the larger class project.
 The blocks for this sampler will finish at 3" (I've still got to trim the background of the applique block down) and will be pieced, paper-pieced and (now) hand appliqued.
 The very wonky Nosegay block on the lower left may or may not stay -- I like the fabrics but the piecing is pretty bad.
 On the paper in the lower right corner is a list of the other potential blocks I want to make for this such as Churn Dash, Card Trick and Goose Chase/Dutchman's Puzzle.
 I would love to get this one finally finished before the end of the year and cross it off the WISP list.

-Update: That didn't happen until 2013 and you can see the finished sampler in this post.
+Update: That also didn't happen until 2013 and you can see the finished sampler in this post.

 As noted in the previous post, all this hand work focus was also supposed to help get me back to this project: